 Contracted students can also earn an additional $1,000 a month by participating in the Simultaneous Membership Program through the Montana Army National Guard or U.S. Army Reserve.

 For High School students, apply through the on-line Financial Aid 4-year Scholarship application.
-All other applications for 2 to 3.5 year scholarships, contact CPT Thompson for application materials.
+All other applications for 2 to 3.5 year scholarships, contact CPT Clark for application materials.

 Yellow Ribbon Program